Major distinguishing criteria for secretion aspirators are:

 - Size and weight

-Depending on the application, three different device versions are recommended:
+Depending on the application, three different device designs are recommended:

-- Mains-powered, electrically operated suction units are mainly suitable for home use.
+- Mains-dependent, electrically operated suction devices are mainly suitable for home use.

-- Mains-independent, battery-powered suction units are ideal for travelling; they are portable, have a rechargeable battery and are therefore mainly suitable for mobile use.
+- Mains-independent, battery-powered suction units are ideal for use on the move; they are portable, have a rechargeable battery and are therefore mainly suitable for mobile use.

 - Manual suction pumps are designed for emergency use.
-They do not require any power supply at all and are operated either by hand or by a foot pedal.
+They do not require a power supply and are operated either by hand or by a foot pedal.

-Decisive for the right choice is also the frequency of the suction requirement and the required suction power (for viscous or liquid secretions).
+Decisive for the right selection are also the frequency of the suction requirement and the required suction power (for viscous or liquid secretions).

-Septic fluid aspirators are also offered as combination devices, which additionally allow inhalation.
-After laryngectomy or a tracheotomy and thus the loss of the natural moisture retention of the mucous membranes, other precautions are necessary to prevent severe irritation of the mucous membranes.
-In most cases, such irritations lead to increased secretion, coughing, encrustation and barking.
+Secretion suction devices are also offered as combination devices which additionally allow inhalation.
+After laryngectomy or a tracheotomy and thus the loss of natural moisture retention of the mucous membranes, other precautions are necessary to prevent severe irritation of the mucous membranes.
+In most cases, such irritations lead to increased secretion, coughing irritation, crusting and bark formation.